Need to fuel up before a day on Seminyak Beach? Head to Seminyak's best cafes for great coffee, stylish food and Instagrammable interiors.

 FAQs on Seminyak cafes

-My top Seminyak cafes right now are Kynd for vegan food, Revolver for expertly brewed coffee, and Sisterfields and Hut by Shelter for all-day dining.
+My top Seminyak cafes right now are Milk & Madu (it's the newest cafe in Seminyak), Revolver for expertly brewed coffee, and Hut by Shelter for all-day dining.
+32do is also a must-visit – trending coffee shop and Korean bakery.

 Expect prices of around IDR 30,000 to IDR 40,000 for a regular coffee, like americano or cappuccino.

-Which Seminyak cafés are best for digital nomads or work-friendly atmospheres?
+Which Seminyak cafes are best for digital nomads?

 Kynd and Neon Palms are both famous for their Instagrammable esthetics.
 Kynd's signature pink hues and stylish food have made it on everyone's Instagram feed, as do Neon Palms' striking murals and tropi-cool decoration.